 Pest is the flat and urban commercial half of Budapest.
 The main square of its inviting pedestrian zone is Vörösmarty tér.

 The landmark Gerbeaud café is a fixture.
 Between the World Wars, the well-to-do ladies of Budapest met here after shopping.
 It remains the meeting point in Budapest.
-It's classy and central, perfect for people watching and a little high-calorie 19th-century elegance.
+It's classy and central — perfect for people watching and a little high-calorie 19th century elegance.

-We're sleeping at the Art'otel.
-Every detail here — from the stylish lobby to the breakfast buffet is designed with flair.
+We're sleeping at the art'otel.
+Every detail here, from the stylish lobby to the breakfast buffet, is designed with flair.
 This big mod hotel is a classy splurge or a bargain if you book during slow times.
 It's a good example of the impressive building that's been going on here since the fall of Communism…and it all comes with a Danube view.

 While the city is becoming increasingly modern, many buildings survive from the communist age.
 These are reminders of what happens when you lock out your artists and let party loyalists design your buildings.

-One positive legacy of Communism is Budapest's colorful, subsidized and very practical network of buses, trolleys and subways.
+One positive legacy of communism is Budapest's colorful, subsidized, and very practical network of trolleys, buses, and subways.
 Locals get around cheaply and effortlessly.
-I'm joining a Hungarian tour guide friend of mine, Peter Polczman for the day.
+I'm joining a Hungarian tour guide friend of mine, Péter Pölczman, for the day.

-Peter: Not too bad…
+Péter: Not too bad…

 Europe — especially Eastern Europe — has many excellent young guides who speak fine English and enjoy showing off their hometowns.
-Considering their reasonable fees and how meaningful they make your visit, hiring your own personal expert can be an excellent value — and you'll know just were to get the best strudel.
+Considering their reasonable fees and how meaningful they make your visit, hiring your own personal expert can be an excellent value — and you'll know just where to get the best strudel.